Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 The embattled leader’s surprise visit to Britain in a bid for more advanced weapons comes as Ukraine braces for an expected Russian offensive and hatches its own plans to retake land held by Moscow’s forces.
 Western support has been key to Kyiv’s surprisingly stiff defense, and the two sides are engaged in grinding battles.

-Before that, Sunak and Zelenskyy are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.
+Before that, Sunak and Zelenskyy flew by helicopter to a British army base in southwest England to meet Ukrainian troops being trained on the Challenger 2 tanks that the U.K. is sending as part of the hundreds that Kyiv says it needs.

 Hundreds of lawmakers and parliamentary staff packed the 900-year-old Westminster Hall, the oldest — and, on a cold winter day, unheated — part of Parliament for Zelenskyy’s speech.